 View your click-through rate (CTR) view to gain insight into what’s happening to your CTR over time.
 You’ll know you’ve reached the point of saturation when you see the graph take a sharp turn downward.
 At that point, you’ll know that you need to freshen up your campaigns.

-Q: What is the minimum audience size that’s recommended?
+2. What is the minimum audience size that’s recommended for LinkedIn Ads?

 A: LinkedIn’s minimum audience size is 1,000, and we’ve run quite a few campaigns right around the 1,000-person size for very small niche groups.
 But, you’ll need to think about if this is worth your time.
 It’s going to take the same amount of time to target 30,000 users as it is to target 5,000 users.